Contact US

 No, VCTool does not support binding control units to a vehicle, removing component protection, or working with the immobilizer.

-VCTool supports a large number of interfaces:
+VCTool supports a wide range of interfaces:

-For maximum speed, we recommend using adapters eNet, VAS5054/6154 or J2534.
+For maximum performance, we recommend using eNet, VAS5054/6154, or J2534 adapters.

 Yes.
 VCTool is a client-server application and most of the information needed to work is stored on our server.